yekeren/ADVISE-Image_ads_understanding/README.md

 tensorboard --logdir logs --port 8001
 ```
 Then open <a href="http://127.0.0.1:8001">http://127.0.0.1:8001</a> in the web
 browser to see the training progress.
-The final results (JSON format) will be
+The final results (JSON format) required
-stored in the directory "saved_results".
+by the challenge will be stored in the directory "saved_results".

 <img src="docs/tensorboard.png" alt="tensorboard" height=300>